 G = GOD wants to restore us -- fallen man-- to the way we were originally created to be.

 O = He OPENED the way for this to happen by coming personally to earth through His Son Jesus who was fully God and fully man.
-Jesus restored our right-standing with God (or our righteousness).
-He did so through the forgiveness of our sins, crucifying our old nature on the cross that keeps us sinning, and by conquering the power of sin and death -- the fruit of Satan's work.
+Jesus restored our right-standing with God (or our righteousness) through the forgiveness of our sins, by crucifying our old nature on the cross that keeps us sinning and by conquering the power of sin and death -- the fruit of Satan's word.

-S = Through His resurrection from the dead, Christ is alive and pours out His SPIRIT to indwell any and all who will receive and then obey him.
+S = Because of His resurrection from the dead, Christ is alive and pours out His SPIRIT to indwell any and all who will receive and then obey him.

-P = With Christ's Spirit indwelling our own, we are reconnected with our source (God), and thus able to fulfill our POTENTIAL.
+P = With Christ's Spirit indwelling our own we are reconnected with our source (God) and thus able to fulfill the POTENTIAL we were created .
 In this way every believer is able to continue Christ's work on earth and bear fruit for the life of others.

 E= ETERNAL LIFE is ours once again because this life is found in Jesus.